FA Cup 4th round fixtures : How to watch and live stream on BBC and BT Sport

 Saturday 26th January 2019

-Accrington Stanley v Derby County or Southampton – 12.30pm, live on BT Sport 2
+Accrington Stanley v Derby County – 12.30pm, live on BT Sport 2

 Millwall v Everton – 5.30pm, live on BBC1 and BBC Sport website